-Let’s start with a little Facebook engagement stats to see who you could be reaching.
+Let’s start with a few Facebook engagement stats to see who you could be reaching.
 Over two billion users visit Facebook monthly, over 180 million businesses use the Facebook app to connect with customers, and over 100 billion posts are shared daily.
 Features like What’s on your mind?, Facebook Stories, live streams, and Facebook videos are great tools for engagement.

 Its millions of users are spread across the United States, India, United Kingdom, Mexico, France, Germany, Italy, Philippines, Brazil, Nigeria, and many other countries.